MaggieTsang/INFO370-Final-Project/.ipynb_checkpoints/README-checkpoint.md

 ## Exploratory Data Analysis

 > We chose to focus on five different American cities for this part of our exploration.
 These cities included New York City, Los Angeles, Chicago, Denver, and Seattle.
 We chose NYC, LA, and Chicago based on population (as they are the 3 cities with the highest populations in the US), but chose Seattle and Denver based off personal preference.
 Since we all live in Seattle, we thought it would be an interesting city to look into.
-One of the group members previously lived in Denver and thought it would be interesting to compare since Seattle and Denver have similar population sizes.
+One of the group members previously lived in Denver and thought it would be interesting to add to the comparisons, since Seattle and Denver have similar population sizes.

 ## City Comparisons
 All income maps courtesy of [Statistical Atlas](https://statisticalatlas.com/United-States/Overview)